CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Having a car covered by a warranty is one of the leading factors in claiming a lemon.
 The new car comes with a manufacturer’s warranty that covers all defects aside from general wear and tear or modifications.
 Some manufacturers have a 3-year warranty, while others extend it longer.

-An extended warranty or written warranty can also be enough to file a Lemon law claim.
+An extended warranty or written warranty can also be enough to file a lemon law claim.
 If a used vehicle comes with a warranty and is purchased from a reputable dealership, there may be a small window of time when a claim can be filed.

 The extended warranty is designed to complement the factory warranty.
 It picks up when the factory warranty expires to provide more protection over a longer time.
 It doesn’t void the manufacturer’s warranty and it can still be applicable for Lemon law claims.